fjdu/chempl/README.md

 # Publication

-- A paper describing `Chempl` is uploaded to arxiv: [Chempl: a playable package for modeling interstellar chemistry ](https://arxiv.org/abs/2007.11294)
+- A paper describing `Chempl` can be downloaded from arxiv: [Chempl: a playable package for modeling interstellar chemistry ](https://arxiv.org/abs/2007.11294)